EASS-HIT-PART-A-2025-CLASS-VII/InviteR/LEGAL_AGREEMENT.md

    - Service is provided "as is"
    - No guarantee of uninterrupted service
    - No guarantee of data accuracy
+   - No guarantee of message delivery
+   - No guarantee of WhatsApp service availability

 8.2 **Damage Limitations:**
    - Company is not liable for indirect damages
    - Company is not liable for lost profits
    - Company is not liable for data loss
+   - Company is not liable for business interruption
+   - Company is not liable for any WhatsApp-related issues
+   - Company is not liable for third-party service failures
    - Maximum liability is limited to subscription fees paid

+8.3 **Complete Liability Waiver:**
+   - Client waives all rights to sue Company for any reason related to Service use
+   - Client waives rights to class action lawsuits
+   - Client waives rights to join class action lawsuits
+   - Client acknowledges Service limitations and accepts all risks
+   - Client agrees to hold Company harmless for all claims

+8.4 **Specific Waivers:**
+   - No liability for message delivery failures
+   - No liability for WhatsApp service disruptions
+   - No liability for data synchronization issues
+   - No liability for third-party integration problems
+   - No liability for system downtime
+   - No liability for data corruption
+   - No liability for security breaches
+   - No liability for unauthorized access
+   - No liability for service modifications
+   - No liability for feature changes or removals

 ## 9. Indemnification